Mantsuria/Juce-and-OSC/README.md

 ============

 The aim of this project is to combine JUCE (www.juce.com) and oscpack library (www.audiomulch.com/~rossb/code/oscpack/).
-Currently the program does receive values via osc and prints them to debugger console.
+Currently the program receive values via osc and prints them on a debugger console.

 Currenly this repository contains source files.
 Some prerequisities before compiling: